harshvar2/Todos/Readme.md

 # Todo Service

-The todo service is used to maintain Restful API that can get/create/update/delete user data from persistence storage.
+The todo service is used to maintain Restful API that can get/create/update/delete todo data from persistence storage.